HOW DO YOU OVERHEAD PRESS?

 You’ll see that as you move through a straight bar path and stay within the scapular plane head position peeks through.

-I’d recommend having someone spot you and give you feedback on your form as you press an unloaded bar within this bar path.
+I’d recommend having someone spot you and give you feedback on your form as you press an unloaded bar within this barbell path.
+Poor form can cause injury, so be sure to perform this exercise properly.

 Once you’re all warmed up, confident, and green-lighted by a spotter, go ahead and throw some plates on the barbell.